Environment variables

 Configure which models and providers OpenRAG uses to generate text and embeddings.
 You only need to provide credentials for the providers you are using in OpenRAG.

 These variables are initially set during the application onboarding process.
-Some of these variables are immutable and can only be changed by redeploying OpenRAG, as explained in Set environment variables.

 | Variable | Default | Description |